MetPX/sarracenia/docs/source/Contribution/Design.rst

 Routing
 -------

-There are two distinct flows to route: posts, and logs.
+There are two distinct flows to route: notification messages, and logs.
 The following header in messages relate to routing, which are set in all messages.

- - *source* - the user that injected the original post.
+ - *source* - the user that injected the original notification messages.
- - *source_cluster* - the cluster where the source injected the post.
+ - *source_cluster* - the cluster where the source injected the notification messages.
  - *to_clust* - the comma separated list of destination clusters.
  - *private* - the flag to indicate whether the data is private or public.

-An important goal of post routing is that the *source* decides where posts go, so pumping of individual products must be done only on the contents of the posts, not some administrator configuration.
+An important goal of notification messages routing is that the *source* decides where notification messages go, so pumping of individual products must be done only on the contents of the notification messages, not some administrator configuration.

 Administrators configure the inter pump connections (via SARRA and other components)